myrsloik/DotKill/README.md

 dotkill.DotKillZ(clip clip[, int order=0, int offset=0])

 A pseudo-spatial dotcrawl and rainbow remover.
-It only workes on NTSC content with rainbows added after 3:2 pulldown.
+It only works on NTSC content with rainbows added after 3:2 pulldown.
 This is true most of the time for anime.

 Note that due to its nature only every other final frame will have dotcrawl and rainbows removed.
 Typically never artifacts if all requirements are met.